10 Growth Hacking Strategies Every Early-Stage Startup Should Implement Today

 How to Implement:

-Set up a simple landing page with a clear value proposition and an email sign-up form.
+Create a simple, value-driven landing page with a sign-up form.

 2. Adopt Viral Loops in Your Product